Cognitive cascades: How to model (and potentially counter) the spread of fake news

-Through a simple cognitive function defined at the level of individual agents, our cognitive contagion model is more powerful than simple or complex contagion.
-Moreover, the motivations behind the DCC function demonstrate that simple and complex contagion cannot capture identity-related belief spread between individuals.
-Given findings from COVID misinformation studies, results from our POD model with DCC appear to align with population-level results reported by opinion polls -- namely that beliefs about the virus remained starkly partisan \cite{pewCOVIDConspiracyPlanned,clinton2020partisan,bakshy2015exposure,conover2011political}, and hardly changed throughout 2020 \cite{pewTwentyFindings}.
-These preliminary results hint at possible interventions and offer plenty of opportunities for future studies to be conducted using these methods.
+Through a simple cognitive function defined at the level of individual agents, our cognitive cascade model appears more expressive and ecologically valid than both cascade models that follow simple or complex contagion rules, and contagion models that do not simulate institution-driven cascades.
+Moreover, the motivations behind the DCC function demonstrate that simple and complex contagion rules cannot capture identity-related belief spread between individuals.
+Given findings from COVID misinformation studies, results from our POD model with DCC appear to align with population-level results reported by U.S. opinion polls -- namely that beliefs about the virus remained starkly partisan \cite{pewCOVIDConspiracyPlanned,clinton2020partisan,bakshy2015exposure,conover2011political}, and hardly changed throughout 2020 \cite{pewTwentyFindings}.
+This article is grounded in our experience with U.S. patterns of information, and the cases we cite are from the U.S. However, we note that misinformation has been on the rise worldwide, and in fact, may cross national boundaries as information is accessed on the Internet. \cite{islam2020covid}.
+However, commonalities and differences and the extent that models for the US media ecosystem may generalize to different sociopolitical structures, or how models should be contextualized for different environments, will be left as a subject of future research.
+These preliminary results, which are in alignment with other similar emerging studies \cite{sikder2020minimalistic}, hint at possible interventions and offer plenty of opportunities for future studies to be conducted using these methods.